zayabarrini/cinema/Music/Music-Practive-German-Songs.md

 Livin' in the moment feels good to me till it hurts

 And I need somebody

-See upcoming R&B shows

-Get tickets for your favorite artists

-[Pre-Chorus]

-Am I crazy?
-Am I foolish?

-Am I stupid for playin' these games with you?

-[Chorus]

-If I told you I loved you

-Would you say that it's fucked up?

-If I told you they'rе flyin'

 Would you say that you looked up?